ofiwg/libfabric/man/fi_psm.7.md

 *FI_PSM_PROG_INTERVAL*
 : When auto progress is enabled (asked via the hints to *fi_getinfo*), a progress thread is created to make progress calls from time to time.
-  This option set the tnterval (microseconds) between progress calls.
+  This option set the interval (microseconds) between progress calls.

   The default setting is 1 if affininty is set, or 1000 if not.
 See *FI_PSM_PROG_AFFINITY*.